 Great to serve at any celebration, especially Christmas, this light and spongy cake is topped with hand–whipped cream and fresh strawberries which perfectly balances the overall sweeeness.

-Sign up for Country Sampler Extra, our FREE monthly newsletter packed with exclusive photos, projects, ideas and more not seen anywhere else.
+Sign up for Country Sampler Extra, our FREE monthly newsletter packed with new content, including exclusive photos, projects, ideas and more!

 Click for more information and to discover our other exciting email updates.